Gollings highlight team’s weaknesses

 The public has also pin-pointed the players getting too verbally aggressive on the field.

-He adds this and defence are two of their main downfalls in Vancouver.
+He adds this and defense are two of their main downfalls in Vancouver.